Timon-R/TRA420_Modeling_2025/README.md

     - `parameters`: global FaIR settings; includes time grid (`start_year`, `end_year`, `timestep`) and climate overrides (`deep_ocean_efficacy`, `forcing_4co2`, `equilibrium_climate_sensitivity`).
     - `climate_scenarios`: SSP pathways to run (use `run: all` or list of IDs) with per-pathway tweaks.
     - `emission_scenarios`: which emission scenario folders in `resources/` to process (`all` or list of folder names).
 Only `co2.csv` feeds FaIR; other pollutant files are optional analytics inputs.

+- `pattern_scaling`
+  - Calculates local temperature and precipitation changes from global means using pattern scaling.
+  - Key options:
+    - `output_directory`: where local climate CSVs are written (`results/pattern_scaling` by default).
+    - `scaling_factors_file`: CSV with pattern scaling coefficients (°C per °C global, % precipitation per °C global) for each region.
+    - `climate_scenarios`: which climate scenario outputs from the climate module to process (`all` or list of IDs).
+    - `emission_scenarios`: which emission scenario folders in `resources/` to process (`all` or list of folder names).
+Only scenarios processed by the climate module are valid here.